SandyRodger/JS_210/ass_prep.md

 - When an array is compared with a non-array using `==`, the array is first implicitly converted into a string, then if the objects are still of different types more implicit conversions take place.

 ## variable scope, especially how variables interact with function definitions and blocks

+- A variable's scope is the part of the program that has access to the variable by name.
+- Every function or block creates a new scope for variables.
+- Unlike Ruby, variables declared in the global sope do not have to be passed into Javascript functions.
+- Block scope:
+  - variables declared inside blocks are not visible outside, but variables declared outside blocks are visible inside.
+- Programs have a hierarchy of scopes, which means you can shadow/hide variables in higher scopes, because JS will return the first variable it finds that matches the name.

 ## function scope
 ## hoisting